 Courses must be listed by special permission (to add and drop).
-As sections are not recognized in the student billing system, each course must have a unique course fee number.
+As sections are not recognized in the student billing system, each course must have a unique course number.
 Many departments in Arts and Sciences created courses like "50:350:389,390 Department of English Learning Abroad Program.
-All Learning Abroad courses should earn “XPL” (Experiential Learning) credit in the current General Education curriculum.
+Learning Abroad faculty should apply to be designated as “XPL” (Experiential Learning) credit in the current General Education curriculum.
 Some faculty leaders may apply for additional Engaged Civic Learning credit, in addition to other possible categories.
 Typically, Learning Abroad courses are offered for three credits.
 Collaboration on travel destinations between faculty members within or between academic units may suggest either distinct course numbers or, when a course is team-taught, two options: a single course number or cross-listings between units.

 Time period of travel *

 Give rough dates or exact dates if available.